inadram/CrackingCode/src/main/ConceptsAndAlgorithms/RecursionAndDynamicProgramming/README.md

 8. Given an infinite number of quarters (25 cents), dimes (10 cents), nickels (5 cents) and pennies (1 cent), write code to calculate the number of ways of representing n cents. [ [eight][108] ]

+9. Write an algorithm to prim all ways of arranging eight queens on an 8x8 chess board so that none of them share the same row, column or diagonal.
+In this case, "diagonal" means all diagonals, not just the two that bisect the board. [ [nine][109] ]

 [101]:https://github.com/inadram/CrackingCode/tree/master/src/main/ConceptsAndAlgorithms/RecursionAndDynamicProgramming/One